w3c/wot-charter-drafts/policy.md

 ## WoT Japanese Community Group

+TODO: Needs to be reviewed by the Japanese CG.

 -  CG reports can serve as feedback and input to the WG and IG
 -  WoT WG participants can participate in WoT CG Meetups where implementations of WoT are shown